-The user who performs installation and configuration on your system requires sufficient permissions and privileges.
+The user who installs and configures your system must have the required permissions and privileges.

-About the Directories for Installation and Configuration
+Understanding Directories for Installation and Configuration

-During the installation and domain configuration process, you must plan on providing the locations for these directories: Oracle Home, Domain Home, and the Application Home.
+During the installation and domain configuration process, you must plan on providing the locations for these directories: Oracle home, Domain home, and the Application home.

-About JDK Requirements for an Oracle Fusion Middleware Installation
+Understanding JDK Requirements for an Oracle Fusion Middleware Installation